 Your doctor or pharmacist will be able to recommend another type of emergency contraceptive if you’ve recently taken any of the medicines listed above. ellaOne can also be affected by the pill or mini pill.
 This is something you will need to discuss with a medical professional when you request ellaOne.

 Another alternative treatment to ellaOne is the copper IUD (the coil).
 This is over 99% effective up to 120 hours (5 days) after unprotected sex.
 Like ellaOne, the copper IUD is effective just before ovulation.
 Unlike the morning after pill, the copper IUD can act as a long term contraceptive after use and it does not prevent ovulation, it prevents fertilisation.
-You’ll have to visit your doctor to get the copper IUD fitted and you can keep it for 5 to 10 years.
+You’ll have to visit your doctor or your local family planning clinic to get the copper IUD fitted and you can keep it for 5-10 years.
 The coil is the most effective type of emergency contraception and it can be a great alternative for people who cannot take the morning after pill.